Facepunch/chippy-docs/docs/tutorials/music.md

 # Music

 Chippy has a dynamic, layer-based music system.
-A song can react to the gameplay in any way, and can be randomized so it's different each time.
+A song can be randomized so it's different each time, and can change certain elements based on the gameplay.

 ## Built-in Songs

-To simply re-use one of the Chippy songs for your stage, fill in one of the stage song names for the `song` property in your level config json.
+To simply re-use one of the Chippy songs for your stage, use one of these song names for the `song` property in your level config json.

 ```json hl_lines="4"
 {